drepo-eth/site/content/drepo/decentralization/decentralization/index.md

   caption="Majority Attack: If an entity controls the majority of participants, it can control the entire network" >}}

 BitTorrent is more or less resistant to such attacks as there is no such thing as a controlling majority due to the absence of a global state.
-The network is, however, known for the distribution of _pirated content_.
+The network is known for the distribution of _pirated content_.
 Technically there is no way to prevent the sharing of such content on the protocol level.
 However, it is up to each node in the network to decide which content they want to share.
 This might reduce the scaling abilities for that given content, but it cannot be stopped as long as there are participants left wishing to share that content.

 Likewise, data written to a public permissionless blockchain can never be removed.
 There are no administrators.
-Nobody holds with such powers within the system.
+Nobody holds such powers within the system.
 Even court orders or other measures that would work in the real world cannot be applied without fatally disrupting the system.